micolous/frogjump/cloud/README.md

 The job of this is to present an Endpoints service which Frogjump for Android can communicate with.
 All the outgoing messages from the client are API calls.

 With the Frogjump `cloud2` protocol, this is reduced to a basic service to do update checks.
+This tells the legacy clients that they should send out an update message.

 ## Setting up the Cloud SDK